Enhancing the IBM Power Systems Platform with IBM Watson Services

 Chapter 1.
-Introduction to IBM Power Systems
+Introduction to IBM Power Systems servers

 Chapter 3.
-Typical Power System applications
+Typical IBM Power Systems applications

 Chapter 4.
-Set up the environment
+Setting up the development environment

 Chapter 7.
 Use case implementation for IBM i

 Chapter 8.
-Deploying into production
+Deploying the application into production

-Appendix A. Set up and configuration of the IBM DB2 server
+Appendix A. Setup and configuration of the IBM DB2 server

 Appendix B. Additional material